This post may contain affiliate links. Please see my full disclosure and privacy policy for details.

 Even if they could have, they were unlikely to have the money.
 Those grannies and granny squares were the ultimate yarn stash busters.

-A variety of uses for the granny square
+Uses for the granny square

 Okay, you’ve taken the plunge and made your first granny squares.
 Now what?
 What do you do with them?
 Pretty much whatever you want, depending on the fiber.
 (We’ll talk about selecting the right fiber in a bit.)